AdobeDocs/offer-decisioning-learn.en/help/decisioning/overview.md

 ---
-title: Offer Decisioning Videos &amp; Tutorials
+title: Offer Decisioning Videos and Tutorials
 seo-description: Tutorials and videos to help you learn Offer Decisioning, an application service built on top of Adobe Experience Platform.
 description: Tutorials and videos to help you learn Offer Decisioning
 ---

-# Offer Decisioning Videos &amp; Tutorials
+# Offer Decisioning Videos and Tutorials

 Tutorials and videos to help you learn Offer Decisioning, an application service built on top of Adobe Experience Platform.